Book an appointment now

-Jenni is passionate about her job and understands the benefits of soft tissue therapy for athletes from 27 years of playing softball including at national level.
+Jenni is friendly and passionate about her job, and understands the benefits of soft tissue therapy for her clients and athletes from 27 years of playing softball at an elite level herself.
 During that time Jenni had many soft tissue injuries, and is therefore a huge believer in self maintenance with stretching, trigger pointing, physiotherapy and soft tissue therapy.

 Taryn Richardson Advanced Sports Dietitian, ISAK level 1 Anthropometrist